scottbrown/ascot/README.md

 **It is recommended to have unrestricted `iam:ListUser` privileges in the AWS account in order to ensure all users are searched.**

+## Contributing

+Any help is appreciated.
+Please put your changes in a branch and then create a Pull Request (PR).

 ## License

 [MIT](LICENSE)